-Tanzania safarisOur Tanzania safaris visit a vibrant and beautiful country with world-class parks.
+Tanzania safarisOur safari holidays in Tanzania visit a vibrant and beautiful country with world-class parks.
 Safaris have been a way of life in Tanzania for decades; the country is blessed with the winning combination of both superb big game and stunning tropical beaches.
 You can fly from a Tanzania safari camp in the morning to an Indian Ocean beach for an afternoon swim.

-Because Tanzania is vast, it helps when planning to think of four broad areas: the famous 'northern circuit'; the wild parks of southern Tanzania; the remote parks in western Tanzania; and the beaches of the coast & islands.
-The three safari areas are very different; but all combine well with trips to the beach!
+Because the country is vast, it helps to think of Tanzania holidays falling into four broad areas: the famous 'northern circuit' safaris; the wild parks of southern Tanzania; the remote safaris of western Tanzania; and the beaches of the coast & islands.
+Tanzania's three safari areas are very different; but all combine well with trips to the beach!
 Looking at each in more detail:

 Sadly, sometimes the mini-buses out-number the animals here; you can find the side of mass tourism to Africa that we don't like.
 Hence we've strived to find ways of visiting these areas, whilst avoiding the human hotspots.
 The main parks here are:

 Ngorongoro Conservation AreaTanzania's greatest wildlife showpiece, the Ngorongoro Crater has breath-taking views, phenomenal game and a lot of visitors.
 Look out for elephants, buffalo and black rhino on the crater floor; the large lion population is far from camera shy.
 (Read more about the Ngorongoro area… )